erasmus-without-paper/ewp-specs-api-courses/README.md

  * Some partners keep all learning opportunities in a single database table, with the same primary key.
-In such databases, **it is not possible**, for example, for a `Course` and a `Degree Programme`, to have the same primary key.
+In such databases, **it is not possible**, for example, for a `Course` and a `Degree Programme`, to have the same value of primary key.

  * Other partners keep them in separate tables (e.g. three tables: for programmes, courses and classes).
 In such databases, **is it possible** that